To use KCC or KPC, start by downloading the Windows console app to your Windows computer.

 By default KPC produces code that would work in an all RAM system like a CP/M system (Z80) or an Apple II (6502).
 You can specify the starting code and variable RAM address with the -B command line switch.
 However, for embedded robotic systems, that aren't loading code from a disk, you want to have code in ROM and variables in RAM in different address ranges.
 To support this, you can specify the starting variable RAM address with the -V command line switch.
 If you use the -V command line switch, then starting code ROM address is specified with the -B command line switch.

-The KPC80, KPC11, and KPC65 version 1.0* or greater apps are 32-bit Windows applications that can run on 32-bit or 64-bit Windows.
-The older KPC11 and KPC02 version 0.* apps are 16-bit DOS applications that can run on 16-bit or 32-bit Windows, but not 64-bit Windows.
+The KPC80, KPC11, and KPC65 are 32-bit Windows applications that can run on 32-bit or 64-bit Windows.
 They are not digitally signed so you will get a warning when you install them that the author is unknown.
+If you get a dialog inidicating 'Windows protected your PC', select 'More info', and then 'Run anyway'.
 Updates happen a few times a year so if something isn't working, make sure you have the latest version installed.
-Also, if you identify any problems please report them to teraKUHN.
+Also, if you identify any problems please report them to the teraKUHN project.

 First you need to write a program.
 Here's an example of a Pascal program that sets bits in I/O port 081h as if it's wired to an H-bridge circuit for turning on and off motors, and calling a wait routine in between each motor state.